spacetelescope/synphot_refactor/docs/synphot/units.rst

 Wavelength Conversion
 ---------------------

-``synphot.units.wave_conversion`` equivalencies are used for wavelength conversion between length, wave number, and frequency, as shown in examples below:
+:func:`astropy.units.equivalencies.spectral` equivalencies are used for wavelength conversion between length, wave number, and frequency, as shown in examples below:

 >>> Insert examples here